MichaelPaulukonis/gifgit-image-editor/README.md

 **Please Note:**

 The editor is not built with any javascript framework or with any javascript canvas library.
-Each image editing tool is identified by a page, example the eraser tool is "eraser.html".
+Each image editing tool is in a dedicated page, example the eraser tool is "eraser.html".

-The associated scripts for the edit pages are in the same folder as the pages so **remove the extra URL path** ("/scripts/tools/") of the script files.
+The associated scripts for the edit tool page are in the same folder as the page so **remove the extra URL path** ("/scripts/tools/") in front of the script files.

-Example for eraser.html:
+Example for eraser.html at the bottom of the page:

 <script src="/scripts/tools/eraser.js"></script>
-becomes:
+change to:
 <script src="eraser.js"></script>